Built by a 25‑year sparky · for sparkies

 NEC 310.16 · Ampacities of insulated conductors rated up to 2000V.

-Put it on a real question.
+Try it on your next question.

 Priced like a tool, not a SaaS